cmharlow/metadataQA/README.md

 So, working with python 2.7:

 1. Get this repository on your computer somehow.
 You can:
-    a. change to file location where you want these scripts, then clone this git repository to your computer:
+    1. change to file location where you want these scripts, then clone this git repository to your computer:
     ```
     $ git clone https://github.com/cmh2166/metadataQA.git
     ```
-    b. download this repository to your computer from the [GitHub page](https://github.com/cmh2166/metadataQA) - use the 'Download Zip' button in bottom right corner.
+    1. download this repository to your computer from the [GitHub page](https://github.com/cmh2166/metadataQA) - use the 'Download Zip' button in bottom right corner.
 Move the zip file to the place you wish to have these scripts, then unzip.
 2. once you've got the scripts on your computer, change to inside the metadataQA directory, and install the requirements:
 ```
 $ pip install -r requirements.txt
 ```
-2. now you should be ready to use the scripts.
+3. now you should be ready to use the scripts.

 ## Examples